Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Notes from My Kitchen

 Grape jelly is more forgiving than most preserves, but timing matters.
-The biggest mistake I see is adding sugar at the wrong stage.
-With powdered pectin, sugar goes in LAST, after the juice and pectin have boiled for a full minute.
+The biggest mistake I see in reader comments is adding sugar at the wrong stage.
+With powdered pectin, sugar goes in after the juice and pectin have come to a boil, not before.
 Add it too early and your jelly won’t set.

 If you’re using fresh grapes, don’t skip the overnight refrigeration step.
 Those gritty tartrate crystals are the number one complaint I hear about homemade grape jelly, and they’re completely preventable.
-Chill the juice, strain carefully, and you’ll have crystal-clear jelly every time.
+Chill the juice, strain carefully through cheesecloth, and you’ll have crystal-clear jelly every time.

 Ingredients for Grape Jelly

-• Grape Juice: Use freshly extracted juice from any grape variety (Concord, wine grapes, wild grapes, table grapes) or 100% bottled grape juice with no added sweeteners.
-You’ll need 4 cups per batch, which requires about 3½ pounds of fresh grapes.
+• Grape juice: Use freshly extracted juice from any grape variety (Concord, wine grapes, wild grapes, table grapes) or bottled 100% grape juice with no added sweeteners.
+Concord is the classic and most flavorful for jelly.
+Welch’s bottled juice is a perfectly fine shortcut.

-• Sugar: Standard pectin requires a 1:1 ratio of juice to sugar (4 cups each) to set properly.
+• Granulated sugar: This recipe uses a 1:1 ratio of sugar to grape juice.
 Grape juice is naturally sweet, so I don’t recommend going higher.
-For less sugar, use low-sugar pectin instead.
+The recipe card has the specific amount.

 If you want a more rustic preserve with bolder flavor, try old-fashioned grape jam made with the skins included.
 For smooth, clear, classic grape jelly, you’ll strain out everything and work with just the juice.